apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 claim definitions using inline Groovy scripts.
 This in particular might be useful when there are custom user-defined scopes that contain non-standard claims that need to be rebuilt off of existing attributes for a specific service.

+### Template Service Definitions

+A registered service template definition is the foundation and initial building block to construct a service definition and may act as a pattern of all future service definition to reduce duplication and assist with maintenance and sharing.
+To learn more, please [see this](../services/Configuring-Service-Template-Definitions.html).

 ### Apache Ignite Ticket Registry